 As a participant in the program, you’ll have the opportunity to obtain mentored project management experience.

-The BCRP is overseen and managed by us, and delivered (until the 10th of September 2019) by five authorised service providers.
+The BCRP is overseen and managed by us, and delivered by authorised service providers.

 A BCRP service provider is responsible for reviewing your ability to quote and deliver a particular type of project.
 It’s not their role to ensure you’re compliant with building standards.